Marisa Atkinson (Campbell)

 Mississippi

-English and Journalism Teacher
+English and Human Geography Teacher

 I practiced law for about 9 years before changing to my current career of teaching.